1. Happier employees

 I’ve managed a fully remote marketing agency for most of my career.
 We backed into it at first since we had trouble hiring into one small office south of Boston.
 The first few years required a lot of effort around what to measure and how to communicate as a fully remote company.
 But by putting in that work, here is how our profit grew:

 - 2015: $75,680

 - 2019: $319,136

 If you simply replicate the same output and productivity as you did in an office, you will increase profitability (by saving on office space).
-But if you work at your remote processes, you can drastically increase productivity, employee happiness, and therefore profit.
+But if you work at your remote programs and processes, you can drastically increase productivity, employee happiness, and therefore profit.